-The field response level is where emergency response personnel and resources, under the command of an appropriate authority, carry out tactical decisions and activities in direct response to an incident or threat site.
+The field response level is where emergency response personnel and resources carry out tactical decisions and activities in direct response to an incident or threat site.
 SEMS regulations require the use of ICS at the field response level of an incident.